Saunders Lewis: Second World War

 Lewis maintained a strict neutrality in his writings through his column Cwrs y Byd in Y Faner.
 It was his attempt at an unbiased interpretation of the causes and events of the war.

 Outside of the party's initial position on the war, party members were free to choose for themselves their level of support for the war effort.
 Plaid Genedlaethol Cymru was officially neutral regarding involvement the Second World War, which Lewis and other leaders considered a continuation of the First World War.
-Central to the neutrality policy was the idea that Wales, as a nation, had the right to decide independently on its attitude towards war, and the rejection of other nations to force Welshmen to serve in their armed forces.
-With this challenging and revolutionary policy Lewis hoped a significant number of Welshmen would refuse to join the British Army.
+Central to the neutrality policy was the idea that Wales, as a nation, had the right to decide independently on its attitude towards war, along with opposition towards the UK government's decision to involve Wales in the conflict.
+With this challenging and revolutionary policy Lewis hoped a significant number of Welshmen would refuse to join the armed forces.

 Lewis and other party members were attempting to strengthen loyalty to the Welsh nation "over the loyalty to the British State".
 Lewis argued "The only proof that the Welsh nation exists is that there are some who act as if it did exist."

 However, most party members who claimed conscientious objection status did so in the context of their moral and religious beliefs, rather than on political policy.
 Of these almost all were exempt from military service.
 About 24 party members made politics their sole grounds for exemption, of whom 12 received prison sentences.
 For Lewis, those who objected proved that the assimilation of Wales was "being withstood, even under the most extreme pressures".

 University of Wales by-election, 1943

 Prior to 1950, universities could elect and return representatives to the House of Commons.
 The University of Wales seat had become vacant when the constituency's Liberal Member of Parliament, Ernest Evans, had been appointed a county court judge in 1942.
 Lewis was selected to contest the seat for Plaid Cymru in the ensuing 1943 University of Wales by-election.

-His opponent was former Plaid Genedlaethol Cymru Deputy Vice-president Dr William John Gruffydd.
+His opponent was former Plaid Genedlaethol Cymru Deputy Vice-president William John Gruffydd.
 Gruffydd had been voicing doubts about Lewis's ideas since 1933, and by 1943 he had left Plaid Cymru and joined the Liberal Party.
 His other opponent, independent candidate Alun Talfan Davies, was another former member of Plaid Genedlaethol Cymru who would later become Chairman of the Welsh Liberal Party.

 The "brilliant but wayward" Gruffydd was a favorite with Welsh-speaking intellectuals and drew 52.3% of the vote, to Lewis's 22.5%.

 The election effectively split the Welsh-speaking intelligentsia, and left Lewis embittered with politics, leading him to retreat from direct political involvement.
 However the experience proved invaluable for Plaid Cymru, as "for the first time they were taken seriously as a political force."
 The by-election campaign led directly to "considerable growth" in the party's membership.